philroberts/FPDB-for-OSX/docs/readme-dev.txt

 - There's a list of various bugs, deficiencies and important missing features in known_bugs_and_planned_features.txt.
 - In the main GUI there's various menu points marked with todo - all of these will have to be done eventually.

-If you want to take a look at coding-style.txt and git-instructions.txt or feel free to send patches or even just changed file in whatever code layout or naming convention you like best.
+If you want to take a look at coding-style.txt.
+Ideally use git (see git-instructions.txt for some commands) and let me know where to pull from, alternatively feel free to send patches or even just changed file in whatever code layout or naming convention you like best.
 I will, of course, still give you full credit.

 Contact/Communication
 =====================